Wondering what to serve with beef Wellington?

 Of course, there are plenty of alternatives, such as:

 - Frisee with pears, hazelnuts, blue cheese, and cranberry vinaigrette.

 - Radicchio, escarole, Swiss chard, shallots, pomegranate seeds, parmesan cheese, and a honey, balsamic, mustard, and extra virgin olive oil dressing.

 8. Risotto with Mushrooms

-A decadent serving of risotto infused with earthy mushrooms is perfect for Beef Wellington – it’s delicious, filling, and just as elegant as your main.
+A decadent serving of risotto infused with earthy mushrooms is perfect for beef Wellington.
+It’s delicious, filling, and just as elegant as your main.

 The flavor combination is just to die for, plus it makes the dish even more luxurious.

-9. Mashed Potatoes
+9. Irish Mashed Potatoes